Experiential Marketing Trends

 Some successful experiential campaigns

 - Again in 2013 in Las Vegas, USA, beer maker Landshark Lager targeted pools in the area to distribute their beer free of cost.
-The idea was to prove to the customers that the beer is a refreshing experience, as refreshing as going to a pool.
+The idea was to prove to the customers that the beer is a refreshing experience, as vital as going to a pool.

-During the 2012 Olympics, Samsung created brand experiences at various destinations around London, including St Pancras International, Stratford International, Westfield Stratford, One New Change.
+During the 2012 Olympics, Samsung created brand experiences at various destinations around London, including St Pancras International, Stratford International, Westfield Stratford, and One New Change.
 The Samsung studios focused on demonstrating the new Galaxy S3 and Galaxy Note.

 Strategies in Experiential marketing trends